tawesoft/morph/doc/mapping-go-structs-with-morph.md

 appleAgain == orange // true
 ```

+> **Tip:** if you don't like these as methods, Morph can just as easily
+> generate functions in the form `AppleToOrange(input Apple) Orange`.

 This is achieved through the [morph.Struct.Converter] method, which generates
-source code for a function that converts a struct based on its mapping.
+source code for a function that converts a struct value based on the same
+StructMapper and FieldMapper applications we've seen before.

 The generated function matches a supplied function signature, which is
 quite flexible.
 The function signature must have at least one argument or